AcademiaActivated/ScholarSight/README.md

 ## Description
 Scholar Sight is a Research Paper introspection system.

 ## Benefits
 1. Detect patterns and habits in your academic writing that are invisible to linear proofreading
 2. Write more consistent coherent research papers

 ## Features
-Ten individual analysis sheets
+* Ten interactive Academic Writing analysis worksheets
-Over 100 analysis functions
+* Over 100 distinct text analysis functions
+* Compatible with all journal formats

-## Sections
+## Sections of Scholar Sight

 #### Part 1 of 10: The Scholar Sight Architecture Audit
 _"Do you obsess over your outline?"_